zincio/apidocs/source/includes/_errors.md

-order_probably_placed | This order was probably placed, but we were not able to retrieve the merchant order ids. payment_info_problem | There was a problem with your payment information (likely not enough gift balance). prime_pantry_not_supported | Purchasing Prime Pantry items is not supported by the Zinc API. product_unavailable | The product_id you used is being phased out by the retailer -- please update your product_id database accordingly.
-(On Amazon, this means that the offers page at [amazon_domain]/gp/offer-listing/[your_ASIN] has a more recent ASIN for that same product). request_processing | Request is currently processing and will complete soon. shipping_address_refused | The shipping address you provided was refused by the retailer. shipping_address_unavailable | The item(s) cannot be shipped to the selected shipping address.
+order_probably_placed | This order was probably placed, but we were not able to retrieve the merchant order ids. payment_info_problem | There was a problem with your payment information (likely not enough gift balance). prime_pantry_not_supported | Purchasing Prime Pantry items is not supported by the Zinc API. product_unavailable | One of the products you selected is not available on the retailer.
+Either the seller selection criteria did not match any available offers or the product is out of stock and not available for purchase. request_processing | Request is currently processing and will complete soon. shipping_address_refused | The shipping address you provided was refused by the retailer. shipping_address_unavailable | The item(s) cannot be shipped to the selected shipping address.